Gallbladder: a membranous muscular sac in which bile from the liver is stored — called also cholecyst

 A contracted gallbladder is not normal and indicates that your gallbladder needs support.
 It is not functioning correctly.

 What do you do for a “sick” gallbladder?
 You get the body to build a healthy gallbladder.
 You do that by supplying it with the nutrients that the body needs to build a healthy gallbladder.
-Bodies are designed to create energy and repair itself given the right tools that it needs (nutrients).
+Bodies are designed to create energy and build health given the right tools that it needs (nutrients).

 There are different formulas you can take as well as changing your diet.